twr14152/c-network-automation-scripts/README.md

 # Network Scripts written in C to configure and operate network devices
+### 08/18/2025
+- I posted this repo on Reddit to see if there might be any interest in the topic of using c to try and do some automation.
+Got some good feedback and I would say there was not a real enthusiasm for the topic.
+- One individual pointed out that the ssh command itself could do basically what one of my early cli ssh scripts could do.
+Basically ssh username@host "cmd1; cmd2".
+I thought for a moment wow why didn't I think of that?
+- Then it occured to me I wasn't trying to solve the problem of ssh'ing commands to a router.
+I was trying to use c and the libssh library to write scripts that could run commands on multiple devices.
+So the goal was a little different.
+- That said it got me thinking why not simplify the ssh script to call or use the ssh command to run some commands on a couple of devices.
+Basically use the script as a wrapper on that uses the command.
+Individually the script vs the command itself doesn't make since,  but when you start adding hosts to the script thats where you find its value.
+-
 ### 07/28/2025
 - Putting http_client_using_files.c to use in a shell script.
 - Enable restconf with self signed cert.
 (Update...While it shows restconf enabled the yang models are not present, restconf data path non-existent.)
 Possible user error.
 Code did deploy properly, the feature just is not working.